Lori Glaze

-Lori Glaze is an American scientist and the director of NASA's Science Mission Directorate's Planetary Science Division.
-She was a member of the Inner Planets Panel during the most recent Planetary Science Decadal Survey, and has had a role on the Executive Committee of NASA's Venus Exploration Analysis Group (VEXAG) for several years, serving as the group's Chair since 2013.
+Dr. Lori Glaze is an American scientist and is the deputy associate administrator for NASA’s Exploration Systems Development Mission Directorate (ESDMD).
+In this role, she shares responsibility for leadership and management of human spaceflight development and operations related to the agency’s Artemis campaign to explore the Moon for scientific discovery and technology advancement, learning how to live and work on another world as we prepare for human missions to Mars.
+She was previously the director of NASA's Science Mission Directorate's Planetary Science Division.
+She was a member of the Inner Planets Panel during the most recent Planetary Science Decadal Survey, and has had a role on the Executive Committee of NASA's Venus Exploration Analysis Group (VEXAG) for several years, serving as the group's Chair from 2013–2017.

 She has been involved with many NASA-sponsored Venus mission concept formulation studies, including as a member of the Venus Flagship Science and Technology Definition Team (2009), as Science Champion for the Venus Mobile Explorer (2010), and Co-Science Champion for the Venus Intrepid Tessera Lander (2010).

-Life
+Career

+She graduated from University of Texas at Arlington, and Lancaster University.

 Glaze has been an advocate for women in science and for the importance of understanding Venus in our quest to better understand Earth.
 Glaze has more than 15 years of scientific management experience, including over ten years as the Vice President of Proxemy Research, Inc. She also spent three years as Associate Laboratory Chief and three years as Deputy Director in the Solar System Exploration Division at NASA's Goddard Space Flight Center.

 Glaze was the Principal Investigator for a proposed NASA Discovery mission to Venus, Deep Atmosphere Venus Investigation of Noble gases, Chemistry, and Imaging (DAVINCI).
 This mission would send a probe on a journey through Venus' atmosphere, descending over the planet's roughest and most geologically complex terrain.
 The DAVINCI probe would explore the planet's atmosphere from top to bottom, including the deep atmospheric layers largely hidden from Earth-based instruments and orbiting spacecraft.
 DAVINCI would be the first U.S. probe in nearly four decades to target Venus' atmosphere.

+After a period of being the Acting Director from May 2018 to mid-2019, Glaze became the full Director of NASA's Science Mission Directorate's Planetary Science Division.

+In November 2024 she is appointed Deputy Associate Administrator for NASA’s Exploration Systems Development Mission Directorate (ESDMD).

+In February 2025 she is appointed as Acting Associate Administrator for NASA’s Exploration Systems Development Mission Directorate (ESDMD).
+She oversees the cancellation of a large number of programs of her Directorate: e.g. SLS, Orion, Gateway.